-If you’ve ever heard the word elote, it translates to the word “corn” in Spanish.
+If you’ve ever heard the word elote, it translates to the word “corn” in English.
 Growing and harvesting corn dates back to ancient Aztec civilization, and was often used in bartering.
 While American corn on the cob is traditionally served with butter, salt & pepper, it is served quite differently in Mexico and Central America.
 It can be dressed up in a plethora of ways and we are going to share one of the more classic styles you can often find in US Mexican restaurants or among Mexican street food.

 Lime Mayo Is A Game Changer

 You can either use mayonnaise or Mexican crema, but we simply add a few squeezes of lime and mix it up, and it is something you want to put on everything.
 I have met people that aren’t even fans of mayonnaise on foods and completely convert to loving lime mayo.

 Queso Fresco Or Cotija Cheese

 Both of these cheeses are popularly used in street corn and originate from cows milk.
 They both crumble easily, making it easy to coat your street corn in it.
 There is a flavor that is similar to a mild parmesan, but texturally it is in a category of its own.